PencilNavigator/easystats/URL.md

 # URL Links for github-readme-stats

-#### Links with "Unknown" are collected from the internet with a bot.
+#### Links by "Unknown" are collected by a bot.
 Links with a Provider are collected from this repository's issue.

 ```
 https://acedev003-readme-stats.vercel.app